ArthTechnologies/site/README.md

 # To-do list
 ✅ Setup a basic node application with Svelte, Tailwind, & DaisyUI.
-✅ Navbar with Arth Panel, Servers, & Settings on left.
-On right: Night/darkmode button, Create server button, Account button.
+✅ Navbar with Home, Hosting, dark/lightmode switch, and links button with links to docs, discord, and more.
-✅ Basic UI for all planned pages
+🔨 Basic UI for all planned pages
-🔨 Basic UI and function for terminal on the frontend
 ❌ Communication with backend (No backend yet, I'm not experienced in backends)
-❌ Balance deposits & withdraws with paypal
+❌ Integration with Arth Hosting's [panel](https://github.com/diamonc/observer).
-❌ Web Terminal using WebSockets
-❓ Balance deposits & withdraws with stripe